AndrewRPorter/website/markdown/blog/python_keyword_extraction.md

 ## Conclusion

 Clearly the above output is not perfect but all in all the out of the box performance on a fairly small document is pretty impressive.
-Some text cleaning and output pruning can be performed to further reduce junk keywords such as `2 ).`.
+Some text cleaning and output pruning can be performed to further reduce junk keywords such as `2 ).` and `19`.